 Supervised visitation- when is it necessary?

-In child custody cases that are highly contested there are often legitimate concerns that one parent or the other will have regarding the ability of the other party to parenting the child without violence or harm occurring.
-Judges are keenly aware of safety issues regarding children because that is the one real area where they can be "heavy-handed" and not fear an appeal of their decision being successful.
-The fact is that if the judge in your case believes that there is a circumstance that could cause your child harm then it is likely that the judge will err on the "better safe than sorry" side of the ledger.
+In child custody cases that are highly contested, there are often legitimate concerns that one parent or the other will have regarding the other party's ability to parent the child without violence or harm occurring.
+Judges are keenly aware of children's safety issues because that is the one real area where they can be "heavy-handed" and not fear an appeal of their decision being successful.
+The fact is that if the judge in your case believes that there is a circumstance that could cause your child harm, then it is likely that the judge will err on the "better safe than sorry" side of the ledger.

-Child abuse, substance abuse, and domestic violence are a few issues that I have seen cause judges to create supervised visitation orders in lieu of a more traditional visitation schedule.
+Child abuse, substance abuse, and domestic violence are a few issues that I have seen cause judges to create supervised visitation orders in place of a more traditional visitation schedule.
 In the eyes of a judge, the supervised visitation structure accomplishes two goals simultaneously.
 For one, it allows both parents to have some degree of contact with the child.
-It is not completely restrictive or a denial of the parent’s right to be in possession of their child.
-Secondly, it better ensures the safety and well-being of the child in question by minimizing the opportunities for violence or other bad acts to occur.
+It is not completely restrictive or a denial of the parent’s right to own their child.
+Secondly, it better ensures the child's safety and well-being in question by minimizing the opportunities for violence or other bad acts to occur.

-One to one visitation allows for you as the parent who has a right to have restricted visitation to be in an environment with your child with another adult in close proximity.
-Depending on your circumstances this person could be a relative or friend or could be a supervised visitation monitor at a local supervised visitation facility.
+One visitation allows you as the parent who has a right to have restricted visitation to be in an environment with your child with another adult nearby.
+Depending on your circumstances, this person could be a relative or friend or a supervised visitation monitor at a local supervised visitation facility.
 These are places where you pay a fee to be able to visit with your child.
 This can seem incredibly unnatural at first glance- and that is because it is.
-The idea of having to pay money to see your child is strange to most people, but if your circumstances warrant it a judge will not hesitate to order this to occur for you.
+The idea of having to pay money to see your child is strange to most people, but if your circumstances warrant it, a judge will not hesitate to order this to occur for you.

 When can a family member or friend fill the role of a supervisor?

-If supervised visitation has to occur the many people have asked me whether a family member or friend could fulfill the duty of being the person to perform the supervisory role.
+If supervised visitation has to occur, many people have asked me whether a family member or friend could fulfill the duty of performing the supervisory role.
 A judge would need to see that the person selected is a neutral party.
 Your mother or your spouse’s mother is probably not the best choice to be the supervisor.
-In the event that the supervisor needs to report back to the judge on an incident or at least to provide a status update, that judge would need an unbiased and objective assessment of how the visitation sessions are going.
+If the supervisor needs to report back to the judge on an incident or provide a status update, that judge would need an unbiased and objective assessment of how the visitation sessions are going.
 If you cannot show that your proposed supervisor is likely to be fair to both sides, then the odds are good that this person will not be eligible.

 Next, the safety and well-being of the child would be considered.
 The bottom line is: can the supervisor keep your child safe in a situation where something goes wrong.
-If your supervisor is not physically able to intervene in a situation then it is unlikely that this person would be a suitable supervisor.
-Additionally, if the supervisor frequently has to leave sessions for work or other commitments then they would not be the best choice, either.
+If your supervisor is not physically able to intervene in a situation, then it is unlikely that this person would be a suitable supervisor.
+Additionally, if the supervisor frequently has to leave sessions for work or other commitments, they would not be the best choice.

 Domestic violence and child abuse and their role in supervised visitation arrangements

-First off, if domestic violence or child abuse has led a court to determine that supervised visitation is necessary then there is little chance that the judge would allow a friend or family member to perform the role of the supervisor.
+First off, if domestic violence or child abuse has led a court to determine that supervised visitation is necessary, then there is little chance that the judge would allow a friend or family member to perform the supervisor's role.
 There is a wide range of neutral parties that could intervene and act as supervisors in this situation.
-They include church leaders, community groups, a teacher at a school or childcare facility where your child attends, CPS employees or even mental health professionals who are familiar with your family.
+They include church leaders, community groups, a teacher at a school or childcare facility where your child attends, CPS employees, or even mental health professionals who are familiar with your family.
 A judge will usually put in safeguards to protect the well-being of these people, as well.

 What happens once a supervisor is selected in your child custody case?

-Instruction will need to occur in regard to how the supervisor is to administer these supervised visitation sessions.
-The responsibilities and duties of the supervisor will be laid out in the divorce decree in order to provide the supervisor with specific instructions on how to perform their duties.
+Instruction will need to occur regarding how the supervisor is to administer these supervised visitation sessions.
+The supervisor's responsibilities and duties will be laid out in the divorce decree to provide the supervisor with specific instructions on how to perform their duties.
 You should always have a copy of your orders handy and should make a copy available to the supervisor as well.

-The supervisor will typically take notes on each session, detailing the progress made by the parent with the supervised visitation assignment.
+The supervisor will typically take notes on each session, detailing the parent's progress with the supervised visitation assignment.
 Those notes will be communicated to the custodial parent.
-If there are problems that occur in these supervised visitation settings they will need to be communicated to the custodial parent.
-Reason being is that the custodial parent may need to file a modification lawsuit in court in order to address those issues and further restrict visitation if need be.
+If problems occur in these supervised visitation settings, they will need to be communicated to the custodial parent.
+The reason is that the custodial parent may need to file a modification lawsuit in court to address those issues and further restrict visitation if need be.

 It is a transition for all parties involved when it comes to starting up supervised visitation sessions.
-For that reason, the visits will typically start off as being very short and during the daytime.
-A lunch visitation schedule is not uncommon where you as the parent with visitation rights will bring a meal to the visitation location for you and your child to share.
-It is typical to have restrictions in place that bar you from drinking alcohol for a period of twenty-four hours prior to the beginning of the supervised visitation session.
+For that reason, the visits will typically start as being very short and during the daytime.
+A lunch visitation schedule is not uncommon where you, as the parent with visitation rights, will bring a meal to the visitation location for you and your child to share.
+It is typical to have restrictions in place that bar you from drinking alcohol for twenty-four hours before the beginning of the supervised visitation session.

 Keep in mind that it is not certain that you will always have supervised visitation orders.
-For instance, you may have a supervised visitation restriction for a period of six months.
-After which time if there are no problems you may be given shorter, weekend stays with your child on an unsupervised basis.
-These gradual “normalization” are called stair-step agreements and work effectively for many families.
+For instance, you may have a supervised visitation restriction for six months.
+After which time, if there are no problems, you may be given shorter weekend stays with your child on an unsupervised basis.
+These gradual “normalizations” are called stair-step agreements and work effectively for many families.